-You can make the screen lock automatically whenever a user is idle for some amount of time.
-This is useful if your users may leave their computers unattended in public or unsecure locations.
+You can make the screen lock automatically whenever the user is idle for some amount of time.
+This is useful if users may leave their computers unattended in public or unsecure locations.

 Create the user profile which contains the following lines:

 local is the name of a dconf database.

 Create the directory /etc/dconf/db/local.d/ if it does not already exist.

 Create the key file /etc/dconf/db/local.d/00-screensaver to provide information for the local database.

 # Specify the dconf path [org/gnome/desktop/session] # Number of seconds of inactivity before the screen goes blank # Set to 0 seconds if you want to deactivate the screensaver. idle-delay=uint32 180 # Specify the dconf path [org/gnome/desktop/screensaver] # Number of seconds after the screen is blank before locking the screen lock-delay=uint32 0